This post may contain affiliate links. Please read our disclosure policy.

 I’ve been making this tomato gazpacho for years now.
 It’s always my solution to a no cook dinner on busy weeknights while packing in all the vegetables.
 And it’s the perfect recipe to make when you don’t want to turn on the oven in the middle of summer.

-• Onion – Red onion gives the gazpacho a peppery bite.
-If you prefer, you can substitute with a sweet onion.
+• Red Onion – Adds a peppery bite.
+For a milder flavor, substitute sweet onion.

-For the full ingredient list and instructions, see the recipe card below.
+For the full ingredient list and exact measurements, see the recipe card below.

 three white bowls with gazpacho on a blue background.

-How To Make Gazpacho
+How To Make Gazpacho Soup

 Tomato Gazpacho in a white bowl on a blue background